Best electric mopeds 2021

 The twin batteries (sorry, can't call them Turbo Twins) are very small and light, giving a range of only 37 miles.
 But Zapp reckons that with average European city daily mileage being only 12 miles, that's enough, and the smaller batteries are easier to carry up to the office or flat for a recharge.
 Zapps are sold direct online, with annual servicing performed at the owner's home by, wait for it...
 'Zappers'.

-Cezeta – from £11,760
+Cezeta – £TBC

-All are classed as A1 mopeds, so you don't need a full motorcycle licence to ride one, just your CBT, theory and practical tests.
-The Cezeta isn't cheap, but it's a unique machine that'll certainly turn heads.
+We haven't tested the Cezeta, but the maker claims top speeds of 52mph to 75mph and ranges of 52-105 miles, depending on the motor and battery combination selected.
+All can be ridden on an A1 licence, so you won't need a full motorcycle licence to ride one, just your CBT, theory and practical tests.
+The Cezeta isn't cheap but it's a unique machine that'll certainly turn heads.
 And if you're still not sure about buying one, there's always the option of taking a trip to Prague and hiring one for a weekend.

-Vespa Elettrica – from £4,999
+Vespa Elettrica – from £5,040